Do you know how to tell if knob and tube wire is live or not?

 For a safer testing and making sure that you don’t hold a live wire, test and inspect older electric wires by hiring a professional electrician.
 In this way, the electrician doesn’t only help you identify whether it is live or not.

 Moreover, they can help you inspect the other parts of the wiring.
-The electric professional can then help you with the needed electrical services.
+The knob and tube removal professional can then help you with the needed electrical services.
 Through them, you can fix, remove, or replace the wires for a better, more efficient, and safer line connection.

 Test And Inspect Older Electric Wires Carefully